nonumber1989/thor/README.md

-#  reaper
+#  thor

-> reaper RESTful webservice platform for [katana wechat conference application](https://bitbucket.org/nonumber1989/katana)
+> thor RESTful webservice platform

 ## Description
-> reaper is a RESTFul webservice platform for an application katana  (used for wechat conference)
+> thor is a RESTFul webservice platform

-> This project use Restify framework + Mongoose + MongoDB + other nodejs modules
+> This project use express framework + Mongoose + MongoDB + other nodejs modules

 ## Build &  Development